PurpleKingdomGames/purpledoc/README.md

 ### Method 3: Native app

-Refer to the scala-cli docs to make a native graavl image and alias it as above.
+Refer to the scala-cli docs to make a native GraalVM image and alias it as above.
 Technically produces faster start times, but method 2 is not slow.

 ## Partial builds